BlokasLabs/pisound-micro-docs/docs/sysfs-interface.md

-# Sysfs Pisound-Micro Interface
+# Sysfs Interface

 All of the GPIO I/O functionality of Pisound Micro is accessed through the sysfs `/sys/pisound-micro` tree.
 It is based around a concept of creating named Elements and assigning them to perform certain functions on the specified GPIO pins.
 An Element can be a digital I/O control, analog potentiometer, digital encoder or MIDI activity output.

 Once an Element is created, it gets its own subdirectory under `/sys/pisound-micro/elements/` and provides a couple of files for reading & writing the value, as well as further configuration, like setting the minimum and maximum values.

-`libpisoundmicro` is a library encapsulating all of the available functionality of the sysfs interface in a straightforward C/C++ API with bindings to other languages.
+This page details interacting with the sysfs interface directly and provides a complete reference on the I/O functionalities of Pisound Micro.
+There's [libpisoundmicro](libpisoundmicro.md), a library encapsulating all of the available functionality of the sysfs interface in a straightforward C/C++ API with bindings to other languages and should be the preferred method for integrating Pisound Micro I/O functions into your own projects, whenever possible.

+The first part goes through the practical examples of setting up various kinds of Elements, while the 2nd part is a complete Reference of the sysfs interface.

 ## Sysfs /sys/pisound-micro interface